 - The time of year that work is proposed may impact permit requirements for in-water works.
 Seasonal Design Considerations (SDCs) associated with works to occur during times of higher expected flow (e.g. freshet) may include enhanced ESC measures or increased monitoring and mitigation measures.
-Changes in work schedules may require a revised permit to address SDCs - Natural channel design and landscape features must be utilized. - Current channel conditions should be replicated (i.e. hydrograph, habitat, slope, etc.) or rationale provided for changing these channel features. - Substrate material must be an appropriate size for the watercourse..
+Changes in work schedules may require a revised permit to address SDCs. - Natural channel design must be used. - Difference in length of realigned channel (before & after) should be less than 5%. - Current channel conditions should be replicated (i.e. hydrograph, slope, etc.) or rationale provided for changing these channel features. - Substrate material must be an appropriate size for the watercourse.
 Natural substrate should be utilized where appropriate.
-Voids of new substrate material should be filled to avoid subsurface flow. - Instream work with heavy machinery should be minimized. - Work area should be isolated from flowing water.
-Phasing of works should allow construction to be performed in the dry. - Settling or filtering of water pumped from work area must be addressed. - The channel must be stabilized with vegetation prior to the introduction of flows. - In order to reduce the spread of invasive species, equipment should be thoroughly cleaned before being brought onsite.
-For guidance in this regard, please refer to the Clean Equipment Protocol for Industry, available online (http://www.ontarioinvasiveplants.ca/files/CleanEquipmentProtocol_Mar152013_D3.pdf). - Enhanced sediment and erosion controls should be implemented in sensitive areas. - Monitoring by the proponent after construction is crucial to verify the success of the project.
+Voids of new substrate material should be filled to avoid subsurface flow. - Where erosion protection measures are required, these should be buried with appropriate substrate within the natural channel boundary.
+Soft bioengineering techniques (i.e. crib wall, brush mattresses, vegetation, etc.) should be utilized wherever possible rather than hardened, armoured banks. - The new channel must be stabilized prior to the introduction of flows. - Existing channel must be abandoned using appropriate techniques. - Work area should be isolated from flowing water.
+Phasing of works should allow construction to be performed in the dry. - Settling or filtering of water pumped from work area must be addressed. - Monitoring by the proponent after construction is crucial to verify the success of the project.